paweljakubas/j-random-matrices/chapters/basic-algebra.md

 <img src="https://latex.codecogs.com/svg.image?BA=AB=I" title="BA=AB=I" />

+The calculation of rank and its properties will be covered after introducing SVD decomposition as the numerical rank can be determined as a side effect of the decomposition (also possible using QR or LU although so reliable as in caseof SVD).

 Inverse of a square matrix is defined as `%.`
 ```
    NB. nonsingular matrix has an inverse (each row, so also the column, is linearly independent)